 NEW MEXICO (KRQE) – Check out community events around New Mexico from December 9 – December 15.

 Dec.
-17 – Holiday Farm Store Open House at Windrush Alpacas – Enjoy holiday shopping with unique alpaca fleece items.
+10 – Holiday Farm Store Open House at Windrush Alpacas – Enjoy some holiday shopping with unique alpaca fleece items.
 Attendees can enjoy refreshments and get a chance to view an alpaca.
-The event is free and will run from 10 a.m. to 3 p.m.
-This will be the last event of the season.
+The event is free to attend and will run from 10 a.m. to 3 p.m.

 🔶 Tickets available for River of Lights 2022 – River of Lights 2022 is coming up, and tickets are now on sale for the New Mexico BioPark Society’s 25th Annual River of Lights.
 This year’s event runs from November 26 through December 30 at the ABQ BioPark Botanic Garden.
 It is closed on December 24 and 25.

 🔶 Registration for Toys for Tots – Registration for the 2022 Toys for Tots program is now open until December 11.
 To sign up, families will need is a valid photo ID, birth certificate for each child, and proof of address.
 Individuals can register online or in person at events throughout Albuquerque.

 🔶 Isotopes launch Marvel-themed merch – It’s not your typical baseball merchandise.
 Superhero fans can now get their hands on Marvel-themed Minor League Baseball jerseys.
 It’s part of a three-year partnership between the two companies with Minor League teams wearing the Defenders of the Diamond logo in 2023.